Skeleton ‘pill man’ confronts presidential candidates about opioid epidemic

 "Anyone who wants to run for president, they're gonna end up meeting Pill Man," Huntley said with his hand resting on Pill Man's shoulder.
 He is poised to introduce every Pill Man to every presidential candidate before the New Hampshire primaries next month, he said.

 His success so far has been mixed.
-At a campaign event featuring Sen. Elizabeth Warren, Huntley said her staffers wouldn't allow him to take Pill Man in the venue.
+At a campaign event featuring Massachusetts Sen. Elizabeth Warren, Huntley said her staffers wouldn't allow him to take Pill Man in the venue.

 "That's the big thing, trying to get him in front of people because he kind of takes attention off other people," Huntley said.
 "Once he comes into a room, everyone's staring at him."